kkartas/ETLForge/paper.md

 | CLI Interface | ✅ | ✅ | ✅ | ❌ |
 | Declarative YAML/JSON Schema | ✅ | ❌ | ✅ | ❌ |

-`ETLTest` uniquely combines generation and validation in a single, lightweight framework specifically designed for ETL testing workflows.
+`ETLForge` uniquely combines generation and validation in a single, lightweight framework specifically designed for ETL testing workflows.

+# Conclusion

+`ETLForge` provides an integrated, schema-first solution for the critical but often fragmented tasks of test data generation and validation.
+By unifying these processes around a single, declarative schema, it lowers the barrier to implementing robust testing practices in data-intensive projects.
+Its lightweight design and dual library/CLI interface make it a flexible tool for both local development and automated CI/CD workflows, addressing a clear gap in the existing open-source data ecosystem.

+# Acknowledgements

+We acknowledge the developers and communities behind the open-source libraries that `ETLForge` is built upon, including `pandas`, `numpy`, `PyYAML`, `Click`, and `Faker`.
+Their contributions are fundamental to this work.

+# References

 # Future development